France Inheritance Guide for Osaka (大阪市)

 How much is inheritance tax on property in Osaka for France nationals?

-Which law applies to France inheritance in Japan?
+Which law applies to France inheritance in Osaka?

-Do France nationals need to pay inheritance tax in Japan?
+Do France nationals need to pay inheritance tax on property in Osaka?

 Need Help with Inheritance in Osaka?